 - Recipients are required to collect service data and submit reports on December 15, April 15, and final report July 31st at the end of the funding period, using forms provided by the RBHAO. - Participate in a mid year check- in by January 31st with RBHAO. - Projects must focus on two or more of the six strategies.
-Intervention and Treatment services will not be considered for funding. - The LPC will participate in the RBHAO priority planning process, and shall utilize recommendations from the 2021 Regional Priority Report that is posted here. - Participate in RBHAO meetings and learning opportunities.
+Intervention and Treatment services will not be considered for funding. - The LPC will participate in the RBHAO priority planning process, and shall utilize recommendations from the 2021 Regional Priority Report that is posted here.
+The new RPRs may not be ready to post in time for this release.

-- Hold a minimum of four LPC meetings per funding period. - Work-plan to be approved by the RBHAO.
+- Participate in RBHAO meetings and learning opportunities. - Hold a minimum of four LPC meetings per funding period. - Work-plan to be approved by the RBHAO.